Top Dog poster

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This demonstrates the protagonist's commitment to Jake reluctantly accepts Reno as his partner and commits to both solving Lou's murder and stopping the terrorist plot.
 They officially begin working together., moving from reaction to action.

 The Collapse moment at 64 minutes (75% through) represents the emotional nadir.
 Here, Reno is badly injured protecting Jake from an assassination attempt.
-Jake faces losing his partner just as he's learned to trust and care for him - echoing Lou's death., illustrates the protagonist at their lowest point.
+Jake faces losing his partner just as he's learned to trust and care for him - echoing Lou's death., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 69 minutes initiates the final act resolution at 80% of the runtime.
 Reno recovers and Jake discovers the terrorists' target: a championship event.
 With renewed determination and full partnership with Reno, Jake prepares for the final confrontation., demonstrating the transformation achieved throughout the journey.